 “Clichés are terms, phrases, or even ideas that, upon their inception, may have been striking and thought-provoking but became unoriginal through repetition and overuse. ”

 I scrolled through twitter for no less than 4 minutes and here is a list of clichés/jargon that I found.

 Of note, in an effort to establish complete transparency, the final example extends from yours truly.
-Yes, I have used clichés in the past!
-I am part of the problem!
+Like I said, I am guilty!

-The bad news is time flies.
-The good news is you’re the PILOT.
+- The bad news is time flies.
+The good news is you are the pilot!

 Every time I read a series of clichés I am brought back to a scene from the movie released in 1999 titled, “Mystery Men”.
 The scene stars Ben Stiller in the role of impatient super hero Furious Roy and Wes Studi in the role as Sphinx.
 Sphinx relies on clichés and is pragmatic in his approach and Furious Roy is a want to get things done type of guy.

 It’s been said that belly buttons are useless but I will argue that from a life giving perspective, belly buttons are kind of valuable.
 Far more valuable than a cliché that does not connect you to something of greater value.
 A belly button serves as a portal that could bring us the next great scientist, author, BMX champion, opera singer or YouTube influencer!
 A cliché on its own gives birth to nothing.